erichardson97/airrc_refsets_tutorial/_build/html/_sources/pages/mixcr.rst.txt

-Using the AIRR-C Reference Sets with Mixcr
+MiXCR
 =======================================================

 Introduction
 ------------

-Mixcr is a widely-used tool for IG/TR analysis - they have their own references, which they distribute with the program.
-If you would like to use the AIRR-C Reference Sets, follow the tutorial below!
+Mixcr is an extremely widely-used tool for IG/TR analysis - Mixcr has its own references, which are distributed with the program.

+Mixcr has many presets and options for specifying how alignment is performed for different library preparation and sequencing methods.
+This tutorial reflects one example, Takara's SMART-seq for BCR with UMIs.

 Installation
 ---------------------------------------------------------

 Mixcr installation requires that you have a license.
+Please refer to their website for all details on installation.
+Briefly:

 .. code-block:: bash

     wget https://github.com/milaboratory/mixcr/releases/download/v4.6.0/mixcr-4.6.0.zip
     unzip mixcr-4.6.0.zip
     ## Move to bin or add directory to your path
-    export BIN=${pwd}
+    export PATH=$PATH:$(pwd)
     mixcr activate-license

 Downloading and processing AIRR-C Reference Sets
 --------------------------------------------------------

+The following code block demonstrates how to download the human AIRR-C Reference Sets.

 .. code-block:: bash

     pip install biopython
     mkdir airrc_refs
-    curl https://ogrdb.airr-community.org/api/germline/set/Human/IGH_VDJ/published/ex > airrc_refs/human_VDJ.fasta
+    curl https://ogrdb.airr-community.org/api/germline/set/Human/IGH_VDJ/published/ungapped_ex > airrc_refs/human_VDJ.fasta
-    curl https://ogrdb.airr-community.org/api/germline/set/Human/IGKappa_VJ/published/ex >> airrc_refs/human_IGKVJ.fast
+    curl https://ogrdb.airr-community.org/api/germline/set/Human/IGKappa_VJ/published/ungapped_ex >> airrc_refs/human_IGKVJ.fast
-    curl https://ogrdb.airr-community.org/api/germline/set/Human/IGLambda_VJ/published/ex >> airrc_refs/human_IGLVJ.fasta
+    curl https://ogrdb.airr-community.org/api/germline/set/Human/IGLambda_VJ/published/ungapped_ex >> airrc_refs/human_IGLVJ.fasta

+The following code block is an example of how one can extract the V, D and J genes individually from the resultant FASTA files.

 .. code-block:: python